urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 does exist.
 (And if you kill the requesting task on the client, it will cancel the request on the server.)

+It's the combination of a purely functional language and OS with a secure, referentially transparent global namespace that makes Urbit a qualitatively different programming experience.
+APIs are great and REST is an attempt to make the Web almost functional, but at bottom a Web request remains a side effect in a mutable system.
+While Urbit requests are built on a message queue layer which you can use if you like, simply sharing data (and/or code) isn't a matter of APIs, requests, installs, etc.  You just use it.

+makes Urbit a